"It's about mortality, I suppose."

 • This can effect relationships:

-• People who "rescue" others are well thought of
+• Colonists who "rescue" others are well thought of.

-• For a while, your e.g. max health and combat effectiveness are debuffed.
-During this time, you probably want to go do other things.
+• For a while, their speed and strength are debuffed.
+During this time, they want to do low-risk activities.

 Add more thoughts if I've missed things.